Lasagna-Love-Portal/project-ricotta/DEVELOPMENT.md

 1. `nix-shell` to enter the Nix environment
 2. `npx next build` to build the project
-3. `npx serve@latest out` to run the project using the default server
+3. `npx next dev` to run the project using the default server

 ### Debugging the app